pachterlab/SBP_2019/README.md

 ```
 It is necessary to have a single file for each read so that seqtk can subsample from it.

+The output files produced for this step in the paper in CaltechDATA are in the tar file `snakemake_subsampling_output.tar.gz`

 #### Metadata parameters for the subsampling with `cell-depth-tradeoff-metadata.tsv`

 The path to each subsampled file should be provided in the `dataset_sample_path` column of the `cell-depth-tradeoff-metadata.tsv`.
 The name of the R1 file should be in the `concat_read1_file` column, and the same for R2 and the `concat_read2_file` column.